tcat-qldom/PlayTZX/README.md

 	As PlayTZX relies on OSS sound system, oss-compat, and PulseAudio are required installed on any modern system.
-Future path is to replace oss-compat with osspd, but that des not perfomrm well on older x86 machine.
+Future path is to replace oss-compat with osspd, but that does not perform well on older x86 machine.

 **How to build**